pashmaklang/pashmak/.github/ISSUE_TEMPLATE/bug_report.md

 - Python version: e.g. 3.9
 - Pashmak version: e.g. 0.1

-(also you can run `pashmak --info` and write it here)
+(also you can run `pashmak --info` and write output here)

 **Additional context**
-If there is anything more, write here
+If there is any more thing, write here